Kometa-Team/Kometa/docs/defaults/award/cannes.md

 # Cannes Default Metadata File

-The `- pmm: cannes` Metadata File is used to create collections based on the Cannes Film Awards.
+The `cannes` Metadata File is used to create collections based on the Cannes Film Awards.

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)